2020PB/police-brutality/reports/Oregon.md

 ### Police tear gas and shove protesters | July 5th

-Footage shows heavy tear gas usage as protesters flee.
+Footage shows heavy tear gas usage as protesters flee near 5th and Taylor.
 A protester has fallen and other protesters rush to help them up; police charge in swinging batons at these protesters.
 A protester can be heard saying, "There's homeless people here," assumed to mean in the vicinity of the tear gas.

 Footage also shows a reporter shoved by police, knocking the phone out of his hand.